Thursday, November 20, 2008

 • Another very common path is to earn a degree in computer science or related field (such as engineering, information systems, etc.) and begin work as programmers, web designers, etc. Slowly, on the job, they acquire business domain skills from the projects they worked on as developers.
 Most developers take additional courses in communication, writing, requirements elicitation to round out their modern analyst skills.

-Many business and systems analysts go on and earn advanced degrees some focused on a business side such as an MBA and some in the technical field such as Masters in Information Systems or Computer Science.
+Many business analysts go on and earn advanced degrees some focused on a business side such as an MBA and some in the technical field such as Masters in Information Systems or Computer Science.

 How much does it pay?